nadaelbou/TransferLearning_Bearing/README.md

 ## Algorithms
 In this folder, the following code can be found:
 - image_generation.m (MATLAB): this file is used to generate TFR of current signals using a band-stop filter to filter out the fundamental as performed in the paper.
-The generated images are saved in subdirectories under "cwt_generated_images", following this inscription:
+The generated images are saved in subdirectories under "cwt_generated_images", following this inscription (based on the number of sensor, loading level, class label):
   ```
   cwt_generated_images/Sensor_<sensor_number>/Loading_<loading_number>/Classlabel_<class_number>/Sample_<sample_number>.jpg
   ```
+  Each extracted image correspond to a sample.
 - pipeline.py (Python): PipelineTorch has been built as Python class and implements a deep learning training and inference pipeline using PyTorch.
 - train_run_model.ipynb (Python): A Jupyter notebook which (1) splits the dataset into training, test and validation sets, (2) fine-tunes the CNN of choice detailed in pipeline.py, (3) saves the trained models into a .pth format, (4) print the accuracy of the model on the test set.